AnaLinsDev/watchlist-app/README.md

 ## Intro
 <p>
-  A full-stack app where users can search movies and TV shows using The Movie Database (TMDb), add them to a personal watchlist, and manage status, ratings, and notes.
+  A full-stack app where users can search movies and TV shows using The Movie Database (TMDb), add them to a personal watchlist, and manage ratings, and notes.
 The app stores only the media ID, keeping the database simple while following a scalable and practical structure.
 </p>

 ---